misiektoja/instagram_monitor/docs/view-modes.md

 # View Modes

 Examples on this page use the PyPI command `instagram_monitor`.
-For a manual script or container, keep the shown targets and options but use the matching prefix under [Command Format by Installation Method](usage.md#command-format).
+If you chose another installation, replace that command with the matching [command prefix](usage.md#command-format).
+Keep all targets and options after the prefix.

-The tool provides three distinct ways to visualize monitoring activity:
+Choose one of three ways to view monitoring activity:

 1. **Traditional Text Mode**: Standard CLI output, best for logging and background processes.
 2. **Terminal Dashboard**: A rich, interactive terminal interface with real-time stats.